christo/revenge/README.md

 **Project Status**: _pre alpha_ (it might just work sometimes)

-The idea of this project is a web-based reverse engineering environment with very small initial goals: binary file type detection and simple disassembly of 6502 machine code for the Vic-20 and C64.
+The idea is a web-based reverse engineering environment with very small initial goals: binary file type detection and simple disassembly of 6502 machine code for the Vic-20 and C64.

-Implemented in TypeScript as a first project for learning the language.
+It's implemented in TypeScript as a first project for learning the language.

 Beyond the small initial goals lies a vast land of unfulfilled wishes.